Cross River National Park: Location

-The land area of the Oban Division is 300,000ha.
+The land area of the Oban Division is 300,000 ha.
 In 1991, it was separated from the Oban Group Forest Reserve.
 It is located in the south-eastern part of the Cross River State in Akamkpa Local Government Area.
-It is located roughly 42 kilometers from Calabar, the state capital, and shares an eastern border with Cameroon's Korup National Park.
+It is located roughly 42 km from Calabar, the state capital, and shares an eastern border with Cameroon's Korup National Park.

 The Oban Division and Korup National Park are adjacent.
 The Oban Division's southern regions are drained by the Kwa, Korup, and Calabar Rivers, while the northern portions are drained by the Cross River and its tributaries.
 The environment is rugged, with elevation rising in hilly areas from river basins to more than a thousand meters above sea level.
-January temperatures typically range from 25 to 27 degrees Celsius, but in July they typically soar to little over 30 degrees.
+January temperatures typically range from 25 to 27 degrees Celsius or 77 to 81 degrees Fahrenheit, but in July they typically soar to little over 30 degrees (86 degrees Fahrenheit).
 In January, relative humidity ranges from 75% to 95%, but harmattan causes it to steadily decrease as the year goes on.
 There is lowland rain forest vegetation.
 The forest has not been greatly affected by human activity in the less accessible parts, but human activity has had a significant impact on the vegetation in other locations.

 The division has a rugged terrain, rising from 100 m in the river valleys to over 1,000 m in the mountains.
 The soils are highly vulnerable to leaching and erosion where stripped of plant cover.
-The rainy season lasts from March to November, with annual rainfall of over 3,500mm.
+The rainy season lasts from March to November, with annual rainfall of over 3,500 mm.
 The northern part is drained by the Cross river and its tributaries.
 The southern parts are drained by the Calabar, Kwa and Korup rivers.